Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Technique

 By the edge length consideration, we clearly have the following.

 \begin{lemma} In a tiling of the sphere by congruent general quadrilaterals in the first of Figure \ref{quad}, $\alpha^k\gamma^l$ ($k,l>0$) is not a vertex. \end{lemma}

 The following is another useful property that deserves a special name.
+It is \cite[Lemma 5]{cly}.

 \begin{lemma}[Counting Lemma] In a tiling of the sphere by congruent polygons, suppose two different angles $\theta,\rho$ appear the same number of times in the polygon.
-If the number of times $\theta$ appears at every vertex is no more than the number of times $\rho$ appears, then the number of times $\theta$ appears at every vertex is the same as the number of times $\rho$ appears. \end{lemma}
+If all vertices are of the form $\theta^k\rho^l\cdots$, with $k\le l$ and no $\theta,\rho$ in the remainder, then all vertices are of the form $\theta^k\rho^k\cdots$, with no $\theta,\rho$ in the remainder. \end{lemma}